-Changes in the manner in which a market operates usually affects all sectors of the economy.
-Since the inception of bitcoin, the primary Cryptocurrency, in 2009, the crypto market is experiencing drastic changes in its value every day.
+Changes in the manner in which a market operates usually affect all sectors of the economy.
+Since the inception of bitcoin, the primary cryptocurrency, in 2009, the crypto market has been experiencing drastic changes in value daily.

-The higher level of market volatility existing in cryptocurrency makes it a riskier venture than its counterparts in traditional investment forms.
+The higher market volatility in cryptocurrency makes it a riskier venture than its counterparts in traditional investment forms.

 Lack of Recognition as a Legal Tender

-Cryptocurrency is a digital currency meaning it cannot be held or owned wholly by a specific nation.
-Thus, no federal banks of a country in the world have put in place strategic policies governing its use, recognizing it as a legal tender or protecting its users.
+Cryptocurrency is a digital currency that cannot be held or owned wholly by a specific nation.
+Thus, no federal banks of a country in the world have put in place strategic policies governing its use, recognizing it as a legal tender, or protecting its users.

-The lack of recognition of cryptocurrency as a legal tender increases the risk of holding it as it can be rendered worthless at any moment.
-Thus, an investor cannot depend on it primarily as a secure source of investment.
+The lack of recognition of cryptocurrency as a legal tender increases the risk of holding it, as it can be rendered worthless at any moment.
+Thus, an investor cannot depend primarily on it as a secure investment source.

 Even though most of the cryptos readily available are under encryption, there has been a significant increase in cryptocurrency thefts via hacking.

-Advancement in technology has resulted in creating superior computers and software that enable hackers to gain unauthorized entry to crypto platforms, including exchanges.
-Over $ 1.7 billion worth of cryptocurrencies has been stolen from crypto exchanges in 2020 alone, confirming that crypto platforms are not entirely safe.
+Advancement in technology has resulted in the creation of superior computers and software that enable hackers to gain unauthorized entry to crypto platforms, including exchanges.
+As a result, over $ 1.7 billion worth of cryptocurrencies has been stolen from crypto exchanges in 2020 alone, confirming that crypto platforms are not entirely safe.

-An increase in the number of crypto-jacking taking place will negatively affect the specific cryptocurrency value once the information is made public.
+An increase in the number of crypto-jackings will negatively affect the specific cryptocurrency value once the information is made public.
 Thus, the negative changes in the amount of cryptocurrency make the entire investment risky.

 Lack of Mainstream Adoption